What is Xata?

 You then updated the landing page to list all blog posts, making use of the auto-generated xata.db.Posts.getAll function.
 You also added the single post page using Astro SSG, where the slug Posts record column was used in combination with Astro's getStaticPaths to identify all possible routes and, thus, the static files to be generated.

 Finally, you added full-text fuzzy search functionality to the landing page, leveraging Xata's automatic table indexing.
-To do this, you enabled Astro's hybrid mode to generate search results using SSR based on the search query passed in the q query string and the results from the auto-generated xata.db.Posts.search function.
+To do this, you enabled Astro's server mode to generate search results using SSR based on the search query passed in the q query string and the results from the auto-generated xata.db.Posts.search function.

 If you enjoyed this guide, you could continue working on improving the application.
 Here are some suggestions: